openharmony/docs/en/application-dev/reference/apis/js-apis-hitracemeter.md

 # Performance Tracing

-This module provides the functions of tracing service processes and monitoring the system performance.
+The Performance Tracing module provides the functions of tracing service processes and monitoring the system performance.
 It provides the data needed for hiTraceMeter to carry out performance analysis.

 > **NOTE**
 >